ROBERT SHETTERLY: An American Who Tells the Truth

 Richard Kane and Robert Shetterly appeared on Maine Arts Alive on April 23, 2019, a WERU 89.9 Community Radio program hosted by Michael Donohue.
 Listen here

-To benefit the making of this film, a Benefit Concert will be held on June 29, 2019 at the Blue Hill Town Hall, Maine, at 7pm, starring Reggie Harris, singer/social activist http://reggieharrismusic.com/ Shetterly chose to paint Harris’ portrait as a model of his courageous citizenship.
-In addition to Reggie Harris’ performance, Shetterly will interview Harris about the Power of Art to Advance and Engage Social Activism and it will be filmed by Richard Kane.
-Pastor Elaine Hewes will welcome the audience.
-The event is being co-sponsored by the Union of Maine Visual Artists, WERU Community Radio, 89.9FM, Americans Who Tell the Truth, Reversing Falls Sanctuary, Peninsula Peace & Justice, and Island Peace & Justice.
+To benefit the making of this film, a Benefit Concert was held June 29, 2019 at the Blue Hill Town Hall, Maine, at 7pm, featuring Reggie Harris http://reggieharrismusic.com/ singer/social activist.
+Shetterly painted Harris’ portrait as a model of courageous citizenship.
+In addition to Reggie Harris’ performance, Shetterly and Harris held a public discussion about the Power of Art to Advance and Engage Social Activism.
+Pastor Elaine Hewes (click to hear her talk) welcomed the audience with a “testimonial” poem about peacemaker/cellist Vedran Smailovic who played Albinoni’s “Adagio in G Minor” for 22 days on the shattered streets of Sarajevo, one day in memory of each of those recently killed in that civil war.
+Hewes said of Shetterly’s project: "It asks me to see things I’d rather not see.
+It asks me to live into the pain and the joy of being fully human… it asks me to tune my life to (speak) truth to any power … that stands in the way of justice, equality, peace, reconciliation, and cosmic healing.”
+The event was co-sponsored by the Union of Maine Visual Artists, WERU Community Radio, Americans Who Tell the Truth, Reversing Falls Sanctuary, Peninsula Peace & Justice, and Island Peace & Justice.

 If you wish to donate Anonymously or via check, please send your contribution to: UMVA Maine Masters, c/o Jackie Bennett, Treasurer, PO Box 51, Walpole, ME 04573.
 Indicate “Shetterly” in the Memo Line.